- > Why is Apple slowing down iPhones?

 As the iPhone's lithium-ion battery gets older it will start to need charging more frequently, and may even start to shut down your phone unexpectedly.

 Of course the same is true for all rechargeable batteries in any smartphone, computer or other device - whether made by Apple or not.

 Apple said it had seen a number of issues with iPhone 6 and 6s models that it believes are a result of ageing batteries and it is suggesting that the best solution is to replace those older batteries.

 Which iPhones are affected?

-Handsets affected by the battery-related slow-downs include: iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7 and iPhone 7 Plus.
+Apple initially revealed that the following handsets were affected by the battery-related slow-downs: iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7 and iPhone 7 Plus.
 But not all of these models will require a new battery.

-As well as the reduced-price battery offer, Apple boss Tim Cook announced that an upcoming iOS update would give iPhone owners the option to turn off the automatic slowdown feature - although doing so will put affected and older devices at risk of unexpected shutdowns (which is precisely what the speed throttling is designed to avoid).
+After it became apparent that Apple had been slowing down iPhones with depleted batteries, Apple CEO Tim Cook announced that an upcoming iOS update would give iPhone owners the option to turn off the automatic slowdown feature - although doing so will put affected and older devices at risk of unexpected shutdowns (which is precisely what the speed throttling is designed to avoid).

-This update came in iOS 11.3 when it arrived on 29 March 2018.
-Users are now able to go Settings > Battery to see if their iPhone is being throttled, and to turn off the feature if it is.
+That update came in iOS 11.3 when it arrived on 29 March 2018.
+Since that update users have been able to go to Settings > Battery (or Settings > Battery Health in later versions), to see if their iPhone's battery is close to maximum capacity.
+If the iPhone isn''t being throttled you will see a that it is running at PeakPerformace Capability, otherwise you will see an indication that is being slowed down and a way to turn off the feature if you prefer.

-Read our How to check if the battery in your iPhone may need to be replaced article for full details.
+Read our How to check if the battery in your iPhone may need to be replaced article for more help with this.

 iPhone battery replacement cost